NorthStarUAS/FMU-Arduino/README.md

 # What's new in 2020?

+* 2020 brought us the Teensy 4.0 (yeah!) with crazy fast CPU speeds and more memory.
+This allows us to imagine doing more of the flight critical work right on the 'little' processor, leaving the 'big' processor for the tasks that can run at slightly slower rates.

 * I have pushed through quite a few code architecture and simplification changes.
 The goal is always to make the structure lighter weight when possible.